 // e = new Employee("Christine Johnson", 33, 160, 60, "BROWN", Gender.FEMALE, "424-45-9999", "0005", BigDecimal.valueOf(190000.0)); ret.add(e);

 Now, test the change locally: Start your local Liberty server, bring up your browser, and verify that a new row that includes Christine Johnson is displayed in the app:

 Now that you’ve tested the change locally, it’s time to push the modified app to the cloud, just as you would for a real-world application.

 Stop your local Liberty server.
 Then follow the same deployment steps as before — except this time, all you need to do is specify the IBM Cloud server to deploy to (select the one you set up earlier, if it isn’t automatically selected).
 Then click OK.

 You might notice quite a bit more output this time as IBM Cloud updates your application.
 After the app is deployed, you’ll see a message similar to this one (it might differ slightly):

 [AUDIT ] CWWKF0011I: The server defaultServer is ready to run a smarter planet.
 [INFO ] CWWKF0008I: Feature update completed in 23.875 seconds.
 [Application Running Check] - Application appears to be running - javalearningpath.

 Now, go to your browser and access the application at the Deployed URL and verify that your change is in the cloud version.

 IBM Cloud is a powerful platform, and I’ve only scratched the surface of its capabilities in this tutorial.
-I encourage you to check out the resources under For further exploration to learn more about IBM Cloud.
+I encourage you to check out the Resources to learn more about IBM Cloud.